Recipe writing jobs online – Make money selling recipes from today

-1. Sell your recipe online on Etsy (selling recipes online)
+1. Sell recipe online on Etsy (selling recipes online)

 I have seen stores who sell individual recipes, recipe books or a bunch of recipes put together in different styles (for example, this one is a large metal vintage box with a bunch of recipes)

 So, how much do recipes sell for?
+How much are recipes worth?
 I checked that out too!

 It all depends on the form (book, individual piece, etc), value, add-ons etc you are providing along with it.
 For example, this recipe library is priced at $116.